-If your child succeeds, then you will want to discern any self-righteous or arrogant issues.
-Success is a great opportunity to identify, isolate, and affirm humility.
-The test of prosperity is a wonderful opportunity to parent.
+If your child succeeds, you will want to discern any self-righteous or arrogant issues.
+Success is an excellent opportunity to identify, isolate, and affirm humility.
+The test of prosperity is a beautiful opportunity to parent.

 If your child fails, then you can encourage him by showing him what went wrong and why it went wrong.
 You can teach him how to discern and address the heart issues that typically accompany failure, i.e., fear of man, discouragement, or anger.

-Failure and success are what their future life will look like.
+Failure and success is a picture of their future life.
 They will win; they will lose.
-You have an amazing opportunity to walk them through these things right now, while equipping them to live well in the future, in God’s world.
+You have a fantastic opportunity to walk them through these things right now, while equipping them to live well in the future, in God’s world.

-Sheltering is an important part of parenting.
-Parents understand this, but sheltering and fear-based protection should never be the beginning and the end of your child’s life.
+Sheltering is an essential part of parenting.
+Parents understand this but sheltering and fear-based protection should never be the beginning and the end of your child’s life.
 If it is, then your children will be culturally confused and spiritually tempted when their time comes to stand without your guidance.

 It may seem wise (and convenient) to shelter your children.
-But if you do, then beware: You’ll be hard-pressed to know them the way they need to be known, and while you have the opportunity to train them.
-You will learn your children when they are tested.
+But if you do, then beware: You’ll be hard-pressed to know them the way you need to know them, and while you have the opportunity to train them.
+You will learn your children when the testing comes.
 It’s better to create those tests while they are with you rather than waiting for them to leave you, and they are floundering in their culture.